![]() |

 Persian Literary Studies: Publications focusing on the analysis, critique, and exploration of Persian literature from classical to modern periods.

-Iranian Studies: Covers a wide range of topics about Iranian culture, history, politics, and society.
+Iranian Studies: Covers a wide range of topics about Persian culture, history, politics, and society.

 Journal of Persian Language and Linguistics: Focuses on the structure, development, and evolution of the Persian language.